 State law requires a runoff for any election in which no candidate receives a majority of votes.
 That’s at least 50% plus one.

-This can only happen when you have three or more candidates in a contest and no candidate is a runaway favorite.
+This can happen only when you have three or more candidates in a contest and no candidate is a runaway favorite.
 That’s been a common theme this year, with an open race for governor drawing a crowd in both party primaries and a multicandidate slugfest among Republicans running for U.S. Senate.

 Who gets to vote in the runoff election?

-Early voting for the runoff begins June 8.
+Early voting for the runoff begins Monday.

 You can check your registration status with the Georgia secretary of state here.
 You can view a sample ballot there once Tuesday’s races are finalized.
-The good news is that it should be much shorter than the lengthy primary ballot you may have encountered Tuesday.
+The good news is it should be much shorter than the lengthy primary ballot you may have encountered Tuesday.

 Going to the polls